The Corporate Grind

 When Innovation Meets Bureaucracy

-In early 2025, the company decided to dissolve the internal venture studio and absorb our brand into the traditional hierarchy (StarTribune).
-Overnight, our brand went from being a fast, entrepreneurial team to part of a large, risk-averse system.
-The new structure came with layers of oversight, unfamiliar reporting lines, and a management style that valued process over people.
-I suddenly reported to a manager whose leadership philosophy clashed with everything that made our team successful.
-Within weeks, I started receiving strange requests – emails asking me to “confirm” policy violations that didn’t exist, or at least that’s what I thought.
-I tried to reset the relationship with my manager by apologizing for my frustration and recommitting to collaboration.
-It did not help.
+In 2025, the company decided to dissolve the internal venture studio and absorb our brand into the traditional hierarchy.
+Overnight, it felt like our brand went from being a fast, entrepreneurial team to part of a large, risk-averse system.
+The new structure came with layers of oversight, unfamiliar reporting lines, and a management style that seemed to value process over people.
+I suddenly reported to a leadership philosophy that clashed with everything that made our team successful.
+Within weeks, I started receiving requests that didn’t fully make sense to me at the time – messages asking me to confirm issues I didn’t believe existed.
+I tried to reset the relationship; I apologized for my frustration and recommitted to collaboration.
+I don’t think it helped.

-Then one morning, I was accidentally copied on an email with the subject line: “Santi Strasser Investigation.”
+Then one morning, I was accidentally copied on an email not intended for me that spoke about a formal internal review involving me and the brand.
 My heart sank.
-The email came from Legal to HR requesting that given the seriousness of the investigation a senior leader in HR needed to be kept informed.
-I had been a top performer for the previous three years in a row, with multiple internal awards, strong results, extraordinary bonuses and even a retention bonus.
-The brand was the company’s best performing innovation in years relative to its category.
+I had been a top performer for several years, with multiple internal awards, strong results, even a retention bonus.
+The brand was the company’s best performing innovation in years.
 And yet here I was – an internal entrepreneur suddenly under scrutiny by the system that once celebrated our ways of working.

 The Weight of Uncertainty

-I met with a senior leader of the company who hadn’t heard of any investigation involving me or the brand.
+I met with a senior leader of the company who hadn’t heard of any internal review involving me or the brand.
 She offered two pieces of advice that have stayed with me ever since:

-Don’t stop being the leader you’ve been for this organization all these years.
+Don’t stop being the leader you’ve been all these years.

 Intentions matter.
-Even if you made a mistake, your intention matters.
+Even in the face of uncertainty, your intention matters.

 Those words anchored me.
 But as the days unfolded, it became clear that something larger was moving behind the scenes.

-During a board meeting, a senior leader explained to me that she was appointing someone to evaluate the operations of the marketing team.
-She emphasized that this was not a cost-cutting exercise.
-Yet, one day, she called me on my cellphone to inform me that my role, along with most of my marketing team, had been eliminated.
-The decision seemed to bypass the brand’s governance process, specifically board approval.
+During a board meeting, it was explained to me that someone had been appointed to evaluate the operations of my marketing team.
+It was emphasized that this was not a cost-cutting exercise.
+Yet, one day, I was called on my cellphone and learned that my role, along with most of my marketing team, had been eliminated.
+The decision seemed to bypass the brand’s governance process.

 The Culture Clash Beneath It All

-The heart of the conflict wasn’t about money or compliance.
+I believe the heart of the conflict wasn’t about compliance.
 It was about culture.
 Our small team ran on purpose and trust.
 We had a flat org chart, clear ownership, and accountability based on individual commitment.
 We believed that when people align their personal purpose with the brand’s mission, they don’t need micromanagement – they need space, oxygen, and freedom to operate.
 We had a motto: Love Over Fear.
 We wanted to build a brand that inspired people, not just sold products to them.
 We believed that love – care for teammates, customers, and the actual brand experience – was a stronger motivator than fear of failure.
 But the corporate immune system doesn’t respond well to purpose.
 It recognizes differences as danger.
 Bureaucracy thrives on predictability; purpose thrives on possibility and adaptation.
-When the venture studio was dismantled, our team’s freedom became its biggest threat to the system.
+When the venture studio was dismantled, it felt like our team’s freedom became its biggest threat to the system.
 And as the bureaucracy took over, I began to internalize its fear.
 I went from leading to complying.
-By the time the investigation reached me, I was exhausted from defending the principles that had once been celebrated.
-The tension between autonomy and control had become personal – and personally unsustainable.
+By the time the situation escalated, I was exhausted from defending the principles that had once been celebrated.
+The tension between autonomy and control had become personal – and personally unsustainable..

 The Breaking Point